Barclays customer complaints fall in first quarter

 The bank said total complaints dropped to 145,500 from 210,000 in the same period the year before.

-Less customers are now complaining about the mis-selling of payment protection insurance (PPI), for which Barclays has already set aside nearly 4 billion pounds ($6.7 billion) in compensation.
+Less customers are now complaining about the mis-selling of payment protection insurance (PPI), for which Barclays has already set aside nearly 4 billion pounds in compensation.

 Banks in Britain have so far set aside more than 20 billion pounds for PPI compensation.
 The policies were supposed to protect borrowers against sickness or redundancy, but were often sold to those who would have been ineligible to claim.